 Michael Balmuth.
-The Company's current employment agreement with Michael Balmuth, Vice Chairman of the Board, President and Chief Executive Officer, extends through January 29, 2011.
-The Company recently approved an extension through January 28, 2012.
-The current employment agreement provides that Mr. Balmuth will receive an annual salary of not less than \$988,000, subject to annual increases as part of the Company's annual review process.
+The Company's current employment agreement with Michael Balmuth, Vice Chairman of the Board and Chief Executive Officer, extends through January 28, 2012.
+In March 2010, the Company approved an extension of Mr. Balmuth's contract through February 2, 2013, at an annual salary of not less than \$1,127,500, subject to annual increases as part of the Company's annual review process.

 John G. Call.
-The Company's current employment agreement with John G. Call, Senior Vice President and Chief Financial Officer, extends through March 31, 2010.
-The Company recently approved an extension through March 31, 2012.
-The current agreement provides that Mr. Call will receive an annual salary of not less than \$466,000, subject to annual increases as part of the Company's annual review process.
+The Company's current employment agreement with Mr. Call, Senior Vice President and Chief Financial Officer, extends through March 31, 2012.
+The current agreement provides that Mr. Call will receive an annual salary of not less than \$493,000, subject to annual increases as part of the Company's annual review process.

 Barbara Rentler.
-The Company's current employment agreement with Barbara Rentler, Executive Vice President, Merchandising, extends through March 31, 2011.
-The Company recently approved an extension through March 31, 2013.
-The current agreement provides that Ms. Rentler will receive an annual salary of not less than \$750,000, subject to annual increases as part of the Company's annual review process.
+The Company's current employment agreement with Ms. Rentler, President and Chief Merchandising Officer, extends through March 31, 2014.
+The current agreement provides that Ms. Rentler will receive an annual salary of not less than \$930,000, subject to annual increases as part of the Company's annual review process.

+Michael B. O'Sullivan.
+The Company's current employment agreement with Mr. O'Sullivan, President and Chief Operating Officer, extends through March 31, 2014.
+The current agreement provides that Mr. O'Sullivan will receive an annual salary of not less than \$830,000, subject to annual increases as part of the Company's annual review process.

 Lisa Panattoni.
-The Company's current employment agreement with Lisa Panattoni, Executive Vice President, Merchandising, extends through March 31, 2011.
-The Company recently approved an extension through March 31, 2013.
-The current agreement provides that Ms. Panattoni will receive an annual salary of not less than \$685,000, subject to annual increases as part of the Company's annual review process.
+The Company's current employment agreement with Ms. Panattoni, Group Executive Vice President, Merchandising, extends through March 31, 2014.
+The current agreement provides that Ms. Panattoni will receive an annual salary of not less than \$830,000, subject to annual increases as part of the Company's annual review process.

-Michael O'Sullivan.
-The Company's current employment agreement with Michael O'Sullivan, Executive Vice President, Chief Administrative Officer, extends through March 31, 2011.
-The Company recently approved an extension through March 31, 2013.
-The current agreement provides that Mr. O'Sullivan will receive an annual salary of not less than \$595,000, subject to annual increases as part of the Company's annual review process.